Companies are stepping up and looking inward to create lasting solutions for a more agile healthcare community.

 Apps that integrate COVID-19 data

-TransformativeMed, founded by Dr. Erik Van Eaton, is new healthcare company based in Seattle, Washington.
+TransformativeMed, founded by Dr. Erik Van Eaton, is a new healthcare company based in Seattle, Washington.
 It’s seeking to change the future of pandemic cases with the ability to offer predictive and adaptive data that not only illustrates current strains on resources through tracking of patients infected but can help offer insight to the future as well.

 Through a partnership with UW Medicine, TransformativeMed created a comprehensive COVID 19 screening and tracking app that is embedded within the Electronic Health Records and is EMR-compliant.
 Their application, Core Work Manager offers strategic insight to the COVID crisis through actionable data and real-time patient information on COVID-19 status, pertinent risks, labs, comorbidities, radiology finding, and analytics can immediately assist clinicians in providing more effective and efficient care.
 Non-disruptive to physician’s natural clinic workflow, the app’s ability to map patients and manage surges has offered calm in the chaos.